Higher algebraic structures in Hamiltonian Floer theory: Introduction and summary

-The new product is called the \emph{big quantum cup product} and is indeed a deformation of the quantum product $\star_0$ in the sense that we indeed have $\star_q=\star_0$ at $q=(q_1,\ldots,q_K)=0$ as Note that here we view the small quantum product as a product on the tangent space to $\Q$ at $q=0$, Algebraically the big quantum (cup) product can equivalently be viewed as product on the space of vector fields $\T^{(1,0)}\Q$ on $\Q$, In other words, it is an element in the space $\T^{(1,2)}\Q$ of $(1,2)$-tensor fields on $\Q$.
-It is the key ingredient of the Frobenius manifold structure on $\operatorname{Q}\cong\QH^*(M)$ defined by Dubrovin, see \cite{MDSa}, \cite{DZ}.\\
+The new product is called the \emph{big quantum cup product} and is indeed a deformation of the quantum product $\star_0$ in the sense that we indeed have $\star_q=\star_0$ at $q=(q_1,\ldots,q_K)=0$ as Note that here we view the small quantum product as a product on the tangent space to $\Q$ at $q=0$, Algebraically the big quantum (cup) product can equivalently be viewed as product on the space of vector fields $\T^{(1,0)}\Q$ on $\Q$, that is, it is an element in the space $\T^{(1,2)}\Q$ of $(1,2)$-tensor fields on $\Q$.
+Note that by an $(r,s)$-tensor field on $\Q$ we mean a map which assigns to every $q\in\Q$ a $\Lambda$-linear map from the $s$-fold tensor product of $T_q\Q\cong\Q$ to its $r$-fold tensor product.
+We emphasize that the big quantum product is the key ingredient of the Frobenius manifold structure on $\operatorname{Q}\cong\QH^*(M)$ defined by Dubrovin, see \cite{MDSa}, \cite{DZ}.\\

-Generalizing from closed to open symplectic manifolds $M$, it is known that quantum cohomology needs to be replaced by the symplectic cohomology $\SH^*(M)$ of $M$, defined using Floer theory.
-While it is well-known that the small quantum product on $\QH^*(M)$ generalizes to the pair-of-pants product, it is the main goal of this paper to define the generalization of the big quantum product and the resulting Frobenius manifold structure.
-After defining a \emph{big pair-of-pants product} on symplectic cohomology, we will prove